sihoonchoi/predict_K_H/README.md

 **Before running the code, modify line # 164 and # 165 where the regression model and its hyperparamter grid should be defined, respectively.**

-After setting a model and corresponding hyperparameter candidates, type the following:
+After setting a model and corresponding hyperparameter candidates, type the following command on Terminal:
 `python pipeline.py set_1.csv set_2.csv`

 Resulting files consist of: